sangelica/data_cleaning/codebook.md

 * tgravityacc-std-x
 * tgravityacc-std-y
 * tgravityacc-std-z

+Body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tbodyaccjerk-XYZ and tbodygyrojerk-XYZ).
+These measurements are represented by the variables below.

 * tbodyaccjerk-mean-x
 * tbodyaccjerk-mean-y
 * tbodyaccjerk-mean-z
 * tbodyaccjerk-std-x
 * tbodyaccjerk-std-y
 * tbodyaccjerk-std-z

+* tbodygyrojerk-mean-x
+* tbodygyrojerk-mean-y
+* tbodygyrojerk-mean-z
+* tbodygyrojerk-std-x
+* tbodygyrojerk-std-y
+* tbodygyrojerk-std-z

+Gyroscope measurements represented by variables below.
 * tbodygyro-mean-x
 * tbodygyro-mean-y
 * tbodygyro-mean-z
 * tbodygyro-std-x
 * tbodygyro-std-y
 * tbodygyro-std-z

-* tbodygyrojerk-mean-x
-* tbodygyrojerk-mean-y
-* tbodygyrojerk-mean-z
-* tbodygyrojerk-std-x
-* tbodygyrojerk-std-y
-* tbodygyrojerk-std-z
+The magnitude of these three-dimensional signals were calculated using the Euclidean norm (tbodyaccmag, tgravityaccmag, tbodyaccjerkmag, tbodygyromag, tbodygyrojerkmag)
 * tbodyaccmag-mean
 * tbodyaccmag-std
 * tgravityaccmag-mean